 Mike McDermott: Summer clerkship in your office says I know what your holding

 Judge Marinacci: I wouldn't bet with a job like that let's just say "I'll put you at the top of the list" if your right

-Mike McDermott: What the fuck were you thinking?
+Mike McDermott: [after have been caught base dealing, beaten up, and thrown out at the sheriffs game] What the fuck were you thinking?

 Worm: I was trying to give us an edge

 Mike McDermott: I had them